GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/solutions.md

   - Resource files, sample code, scripts, etc meant to be provided to students.
 (Must be packaged up by the coach and provided to students at start of event)
 - `./artifacts`
   - Terraform scripts and other files needed to set up the environment for the gHack
-- `./images`
-  - Images and screenshots used in the Student or Coach's Guide

 ## Challenge 1: Containerize the web application

 ### Notes & Guidance

-- Participant will need to download the [crawl repository](https://github.com/TheLanceLord/crawl) to their working environment and create their Dockerfile in the root folder of the repository
+- Participants will need to download the [crawl repository](https://github.com/TheLanceLord/crawl) to their working environment and create their Dockerfile in the root folder of the repository
 - [Normal challenge Dockerfile](./solutions/challenge-1/Dockerfile.normal) given time constraints.
 Requires the student to compile the code manually
 - [Advanced challenge Dockerfile](./solutions/challenge-1/Dockerfile.advanced), compiles the code from GitHub
 - Useful Docker commands (may need to use `sudo`):